-It is still heart-wrenching to know that you were among the first 3 people that were killed in our entire village after the genocide broke out on Wednesday night; what wrong could you have possibly committed?
+It is still heart-wrenching to know that you were among the first 3 people that were killed in our entire village after the genocide against the Tutsi broke out on Wednesday night; what wrong could you have possibly committed?
 I am so thankful that I at least got to say goodbye to you, after you died with your arms wrapped as if in a prayer.
 Although I still remember blood pouring down from your throat as if a knife had sliced it, I hold onto God who loved you way more than I did.

 You went like an angel, and I know that lots of them gathered to welcome you home early morning that Thursday, April 7th.
 I can only imagine the party that was held in your honor!
 You will tell me more about it in heaven, after I complete the reason my life was spared this very same month 20 years ago.
 I will catch you up on everything you have missed, okay?
 I will love you all my life!

 Daddy, you left so soon but the confidence you always had in me, as a little girl, keeps me going.